 The cadence of the course content included a somewhat gentle beginning and end.
 Most of the learning resources during the first three weeks were introductory in nature and appeared in the popular press and online video sites, e.g. (CNET, 2022; Hill, 2022).
 Such resources illustrated the relevance of the metaverse and were written (and produced) in a way that is accessible to first-year students.
-During the last two weeks, the students learned about personal identity and avatars (Szita, 2022; Trinity College, 2022) and how meetings are hosted in the metaverse (Chodor, 2022).
+During the last two weeks, the students learned about personal identity and avatars

+(Szita, 2022; Trinity College, 2022) and how meetings are hosted in the metaverse (Chodor, 2022).
 Appendix A presents the structure and sequencing of the Spring 2023 course.
+Appendix D shares selected readings from the course that represent course topics including business, cultural, social, and technological perspectives on the metaverse.

-The perspective of the private sector was well articulated by metaverse reports from Forrester (Truog et al., 2022), Gartner (Furlonger et al.,

-2022), Ernst & Young (Morini Bianzino, 2022), McKinsey & Company (2022), and others.
+The perspective of the private sector was well articulated by metaverse reports from Forrester (Truog et al., 2022), Gartner (Furlonger et al., 2022), Ernst & Young (Morini Bianzino, 2022), McKinsey & Company (2022), and others.
 These business-focused resources were balanced by reports focused on education (Korinek, 2023) and benefits and risks to society (J. Anderson & Rainie, 2022).
 Taken together, these resources provided examples of in-depth analysis of the subject matter and helped catalyze deliberative discourse among the students and exposed them to multiple perspectives from which they could draw upon when considering topics for their research papers.